-- Maintain confidentiality with regard to all aspects of work undertaken and must declare any conflict of interest with any role being evaluated. - Responsible for attending training as required and ensuring a full understanding of the Scottish Councils' Job Evaluation Scheme. - Follow the job evaluation procedure as outlined in the policy, procedure and supporting documentation. - Undertaking the role on a regular basis and participate and attend evaluation panels to which they have given a commitment.
+- Maintain confidentiality with regard to all aspects of work undertaken and must declare any conflict of interest with any role being evaluated. - Responsible for attending training as required and ensuring a full understanding of the Scottish Councils' Job Evaluation Scheme. - Follow the job evaluation procedure as outlined in the policy, procedure and supporting documentation. - Responsible for gathering further information on the role(s) being evaluated if required through discussion, email, attending MS Teams or Face to Face meetings with Managers and/or post holders as requested and Questionnaires if required.